What is the Sunrise Photography program?

-Cost: Program fees of $5 per adult and $2.50 for anyone 15 and under are required for this program.
-Once the program is over, monument entrance fees apply if you choose to enter the monument after it opens at 8 a.m.
+Program fees of $8 per adult and $4 for anyone 15 and under are required for this program.
+Once the program is over, monument entrance fees apply if you choose to enter the monument after it opens at 7 a.m.

 Preparation: Participants must stay with the group and be physically capable of walking two miles in the dunes.
 They must also be prepared for cool morning temperatures.
 A winter hat, jacket, and gloves that still allow you to operate a camera are strongly recommended.
 Closed-toe shoes are required.
 Bring a flashlight.
 Participants must supply their own camera and other equipment (tripod, batteries, etc.).
 No equipment will be provided by the monument.
 Bulky equipment is not recommended for this program.

-When You Arrive: The ranger will meet you at the gate by 5:55 a.m. to let you into the park.
+When You Arrive: The ranger will meet you at the gate 20 minutes before the program begins to let you into the park.
 They will have a list with the names of registered participants.
-If you are not on the list, you will not be allowed in the park until the gates officially open at 8 a.m.
-The ranger will close and lock the gate by 6:10 a.m. to caravan visitors to the program area and begin the program.
+If you are not on the list, you will not be allowed in the park until the gates officially open.
+The ranger will close and lock the gate 5 minutes before the program to caravan visitors to the program area.
 Photographers must stay with the ranger for the entire duration of the program.

 Parking: The program will take place at the Cottonwood Grove, located 1.5 miles down a one-lane dirt road that is not accessible to visitors under any other circumstances.
 Two-wheel-drive vehicles will have no problem navigating the road but large vehicles such as buses, RVs and trailers are not permitted.
 Carpooling is encouraged to reduce the number of vehicles.